olly-mapps/techmodal-challenge/README.md

 </strike>

 ### Optimisation Method
 - An optimisation procedure to determine fleet allocation, perhaps in the form of a LP/MIP.
+  - Figure out how to ensure only one delivery per order
+  - Perhapse use upper confidence interval to ensure robustness

 ## Questions for Mr Haulage
 - How often to do you replace your fleet?